alessandrodeste/meanthat/README.md

 meanthat
 ========

-This is a prototype of mean stack project. *For now, just an experiment.*
+This is a prototype of mean stack project. *For now, just for fun.*

-## What's working now?
+## Status

-- [ ] server (started)
-- [ ] mongodb init (not started)
-- [ ] client (not started)
+Is NOT working

 ## Goals

-1. Find a compromise on folder/file organization
+1. [ ] Find a compromise on folder/file organization
-2. Try mongodb security and pattern
+2. [ ] Try mongodb security and pattern
-3. Configure Grunt to test his magics
+3. [ ] Configure Grunt to test his magics
-4. Have a structured project to start others (no, I will not use yo for now)
+4. [ ] Have a structured project to start others (no, I will not use yo for now)
-5. Keep a repository to test new patterns or libraries
+5. [ ] Keep a repository to test new patterns or libraries

 ## What is not?